 The auditorium will continue its reach and serve as a learning laboratory for ISBVI students to engage in creative experiences throughout the school year as the No Limits arts partners extend their reach and impact on numerous students of all ages through dance workshops, choir practice, script writing, and acting.

 The Indiana Blind Children's Foundation hosts an annual No Limits Celebration and Kick-Off event on the anniversary weekend of the Americans with Disabilities Act being signed into law.
 Each year, an artist takes the stage that mirrors the strengths and abilities of the children we serve.

-Join us this year on Saturday, July 24th 2021 for the first virtual No Limits Celebration featuring Jerron "Blind Boy" Paxton.
-More information on how to buy your tickets will be posted shortly.
+Join us this year on Friday, August 6, 2021, for the first virtual No Limits Celebration featuring Jerron "Blind Boy" Paxton.

 To see more of our students in action, click here to visit the IBCF Vimeo page.